 - What types of information does each audience need?
 Where are the overlaps?
 Which information is most important to have front-and-center, what can go on secondary navigation?

 - What are the user experience objectives?
 Is there key content for focus?

 - What colors, tone and “personality” do you want to have come through?

 - An initial short list of keywords for SEO.
 This is input for further SEO keyword research before we start writing content.
 It doesn’t have to be long, just enough to get us started on the right path.

-The deliverable from this meeting is a Website Architecture Map that details the information architecture, navigation, customer engagement points, and other critical factors that support your business, marketing and sales objectives.
-We also document technology and UI design requirements.
+Our goal is to develop a Website Architecture Map that details your information architecture, navigation, customer engagement points and other critical factors that support your business, marketing and sales objectives.
+We also document all technology and UI design requirements.

-This detailed Website Architecture Map and Requirements document is the basis for any website design and development company to estimate your website project.
-For us, a full website project estimate includes user interface (UI) design, content development, programming, and testing, SEO, and deployment.
+Your detailed Website Architecture Map and Functional Requirements document is the basis for any website design and development company to estimate your website project, including us.
+Our comprehensive website project estimates include user interface (UI) design, content development, programming, testing, on-page SEO and deployment.